October 14, 2022 — January 5, 2023

 François Réau is a French artist, born in 1978.
 François Réau lives and works in Paris.

-A multidisciplinary artist, Réau’s work examines the notions of shapes’ and patterns’ manifestation and disappearance, at the very heart of the materials he uses.
-His work brings together drawing and installation art, subjective and physical landscapes, as well as things that are infinitely large or inexpressible, in visual devices that explore the relationship between man and nature.
-The themes of temporality and human fragility are also present.
+A multidisciplinary artist, his work raises the principle of the appearance and disappearance of figures and motifs, at the very heart of materials.
+His work articulates drawing and installation, mental landscape and physical landscape, the immensely large or the unspeakable in plastic devices that question the links between man and nature.
 We find the themes of temporality or human fragility.
 His work pushes the limits of drawing so that it escapes its support and gains space.
 It then gives it the possibility of being a space and a time of experience and visual thinking.
 Many of his works weave links between dream and reality; through nature, the landscape can thus become the instrument of a poetic metaphor or the refuge of a plastic feeling that will offer the eye the opportunity of re-enchantment.

 He attended the Regional School of Fine Arts in Poitiers, then the School of Applied Arts (EAA Poitiers).
 His work has been the subject of numerous solo and group exhibitions in France and abroad, including Lille3000, Mons 2015 – European Capital of Culture, as well as at the Guoyi Art Museum in Beijing, the Palais de Tokyo in Paris and the Musée de l'Hospice Saint-Roch in Issoudun in the Indre – which will host two of his works in his collections.